 How do I get an interpreter/ translator?

 As soon as you know that you will need an interpreter or translator (including a sign language interpreter), you should request one and specify the language sought.
 For some languages, it requires a significant amount of time to find an interpreter, therefore, the sooner the BSEA knows, the better.
 Interpreters/translators are provided by the BSEA free of charge, and can be provided for conference calls, mediations, pre-hearing conferences, and hearings as necessary.
+All BSEA-generated documents will also be translated free of charge.

-XIV.
+XII.
 Due Process Hearing